Pumpkin Cheesecake Bars

 How to Make Pumpkin Swirl Cheesecake Bars

-Make the Crust: Mix the graham cracker crumbs with both kinds of sugar and spices.
-Add the melted butter and stir to combine.
-Press the mixture into the prepared baking pan.
+Mix the graham cracker crumbs with both kinds of sugar and spices.
+Then add the melted butter and stir to combine.
+Press the mixture into the bottom of the prepared pan.

-Bake the Crust: Place the pan in the oven and bake the crust for 10 minutes.
-Place the pan on a wire rack so the crust can cool while you make the filling.
+Place the pan in the oven and bake the crust for 10 minutes.
+Then place the pan on a wire rack so that the crust can cool while you make the cheesecake batter.

-Make the Plain Cheesecake Filling: Cream the sugar and cream cheese until smooth.
-Mix in the vanilla and cream.
-Add the eggs and mix for 30 seconds.
-Add the cornstarch and spices and mix until combined.
+Cream the sugar and cream cheese until smooth, then mix in the vanilla extract and heavy cream.
+Add the eggs and mix again for 30 more seconds.
+Then add the cornstarch and spices and mix until combined.

-Make the Pumpkin Cheesecake Filling: Transfer half of the cheesecake filling to a separate bowl.
-Add the pumpkin puree and mix to combine.
+Transfer half of the cheesecake filling to a separate bowl and add the pumpkin puree, mix to combine.

-Swirl!
-To create the swirls, alternate dropping the plain filling and pumpkin filling onto the cooled crust with a spoon.
+To create the swirls, alternate dropping the plain filling and pumpkin filling onto the cooled crust with a spoon or cookie scoop.
 Once all of the batter is in the pan, use a knife to swirl the two batters together.

-Bake the Cheesecake Bars: Place the pan in the oven and bake the cheesecake for 45 minutes or until the center of the bars is set.
-Place the pan on the wire rack so the cheesecake can cool to room temperature.
+Place the pan in the oven and bake the cheesecake for 45 minutes or until the center of the bars is set.
+Then put the pan on the wire rack so that the pumpkin cheesecake bars can cool to room temperature.

-Chill the Bars: Once cooled, cover the pan with plastic wrap and chill the bars for at least six to eight hours so they can set.
+Once cooled, cover the pan with plastic wrap and chill the bars for at least six to eight hours so they can set.
+After they set, slice and serve!

 How long do pumpkin cheesecake bars keep?